 Since this formula uses kakadu plum, it should have a longer shelf life that other vitamin C products - with the caveat that you store it correctly and keep it out of the Sun.
 The other wonderful thing about this serum in particular is its added zinc.
 Zinc is the key ingredient in salves for damaged skin owing to its protective properties.
 The included zinc in this instance helps to heal and protect reactive skin.

 This is an odd one because once you rub it in, it has a powdery finish.
 Unusual but it makes sense since vitamin C starts in powder form.
 It's one of the few I've tried that you can feel a tingling sensation from.
-It's not unpleasant but it definitely lets you know that it's working.
+It's not unpleasant but it definitely lets you know that the product is working.

 The concentration and percentage isn't listed, but I did get good brightening results from this one when I used it consistently.
 The powdery finish was also great for my oily skin and helped mattify my complexion.
 And at the price point, you can't really go wrong.